devjgm/papers/cpp_time_zone.md

 ### Handling daylight-saving time

-Converting from an absolute time to a civil time is never affected by DST complexities.
-On the other hand, conversions going in the other direction could be specified as either skipped or repeated civil times, possibly requiring the caller to choose the desired outcome.
-In most cases the programmer will not have to make this decision as the `convert()` functions shown thus far will choose a good default.
-However, if the chosen default is not desired, the programmer is free to select their own.
+As mentioned above, converting from an absolute time to a civil time is never affected by time-zone complexities like DST.
+On the other hand, conversions going in the other direction could be specified as either skipped or repeated civil times.
+The `convert()` function used thus far will always work, either returning the exact answer or a good alternative if no exact answer exists.
+Most users will simply want to use `convert()`.
+However, if a programmer would like to handle possibly inexact conversions explicitly, they may do so by calling the `time_zone::lookup()` member functions directly as the following examples show.
 (Note: It may help to consult [this diagram](https://raw.githubusercontent.com/devjgm/papers/master/resources/struct-civil_lookup.png) while reading these examples.)